 (nur in englischer Sprache verfügbar)

-Michael Petraglia has authored and co-edited 9 books and over 150 journal articles and book chapters.
-He is the co-editor of two books with Springer Press, The Evolution of Human Populations in Arabia: Palaeoenvironments, Prehistory and Genetics (2009) and The Evolution and History of Human Populations in South Asia: Inter-disciplinary Studies in Archaeology, Biological Anthropology, Linguistics and Genetics (2007).
-He is co-editor of the book, Human Dispersal and Species Movement: From Prehistory to the Present (in press, Cambridge University Press).
+Michael regularly publishes in international, peer-reviewed venues covering a wide variety of topics in human evolution.
+He has authored and co-edited 10 books and published over 250 journal articles and book chapters.
+He is the co-editor of two Springer Press books, The Evolution of Human Populations in Arabia: Palaeoenvironments, Prehistory and Genetics (2009) and The Evolution and History of Human Populations in South Asia: Inter-disciplinary Studies in Archaeology, Biological Anthropology, Linguistics and Genetics (2007).
+He is co-editor of the book, Human Dispersal and Species Movement: From Prehistory to the Present (2017, Cambridge University Press).

 Michael’s research is often profiled in the popular press and he is often consulted by worldwide media organisatons for his views on human evolution.